thirtythreeforty/neolink/README.md

 Note that if you use Chocolatey to install Gstreamer, it does this automatically.

 3. Download and extract a [prebuilt binary from continuous integration][ci-download] (click on the topmost commit for the most recent build).
-4. Write a configuration file for each camera.
+4. Write a configuration file for your cameras.
 See the section below.
 5. Launch Neolink from a shell, passing your configuration file:

 ```